AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

 * Mode :ada:`in`

-   - Actual parameter is :ada:`constant`
+   - Formal parameter is :ada:`constant`

+     * So actual is not modified either

    - Can have **default**, used when **no value** is provided

     .. code:: Ada